Area: The Lakes of Vänern and Vättern and the area surrounding them.

 Rogslösa: this place is all about a "door".
 A door? you will probably ask me......
 Yes a door!
 But an amazing door!
 The village of Rogslösa is tiny, very tiny, nothing more then a few houses and a church.
 And this church has this door that is worth while visiting.
 And if you don't believe me, you really have to go and take a look for yourself.

 The church of Rogslösa dates back the the early 12th century and unfortunately was closed when I visited.
 But even if it is closed, you can still see 'the door'.
 This door also dates back to the 12th century and it is richly decorated with wrought iron.
 The door is decorated with biblical subjects and jingling rings.
-I've added some photos to this tip to give you an impression of the door and as you can see it is rather amazing.
+I've added a photo (and hopefully will add some more in future) to give you an impression of the door and as you can see it is rather amazing.
 As Rogslösa is so close to the main road, it is certainly worth the detour, even if it is for just a 'door'.

 To get to Rogslösa: follow highway 50 between Ödeshög and Vadstena.
 About 2 kilometers norh of Omberg you'll se the sign towards Rogslösa.